HealisticEngineer/DBAResources/README.md

 ### Create Database.ps1
 Original database creation script using SQL Server Management Objects (SMO).
 Requires the SQLServer PowerShell module.

-### Test_SQL_Connection.ps1
-Diagnostic tool to test SQL Server connectivity with multiple connection string variations.
-Useful for troubleshooting SSPI authentication issues and identifying the correct connection string format for your environment.

 ## Diagnostic Scripts

 The following scripts are available in this repository: